 October 7, 2021, BCSAC Meeting on the Trend Exploration Project (Oil and Gas Permit No. 1394)

-Additional information about the Trend Exploration project, including the application, requests for additional information and the comments of other agencies are available.
-(Click on the "Public Oculus Login" button and a listing of available documents related to the Trend application will be displayed.
-These documents can be read online or downloaded.)
+Select the "Public Oculus Login" button and a listing of available documents will be displayed.
+These documents can be read online or downloaded.

 Big Cypress Swamp Boundary Map